 Typical Circumstances: An individual may want to inquire about a subdivision if he or she is interested in developing a parcel of land or selling off pieces of a larger parcel.

-An ALTA survey is completed for the Title Company and/or Lender for the issuing of title or mortgage insurance.
-The survey has to meet the minimum precision and detail requirements established jointly by the American Land Title Association (ALTA) and the American Congress on Surveying and Mapping (ACSM).
+An ALTA/NSPS land title survey is completed for the Title Company and/or Lender for the issuing of title or mortgage insurance.
+The survey has to meet the minimum precision and detail requirements established jointly by the American Land Title Association (ALTA) and the National Society of Professional Land Surveyors (NSPS).

 Typical Circumstances: For commercial real estate, title companies typically require an ALTA Survey before they will commit to issuing title insurance covering the following “Survey Risks:” (1) encroachments, boundary line disputes, or other matters or circumstances that would be disclosed by an accurate survey and inspection of the property; and (2) easements or claims of easements not shown by the public records.

 In addition to our land surveying, we work with experienced civil engineers throughout New York.
 Our civil engineering services include: